sgnl/t1m3b0x/README.md

 ![Alt text](docs/pomodoro_ex_002.gif?raw=true "Click to start the timer")

-Go do stuff, timer display progress in minimal way.
+go do stuff, timer displays the progress in minimal way (background color fill).

-Text will appear if you wait a second.
+text will appear if you wait a second.

 ![Alt text](docs/pomodoro_ex_003.gif?raw=true "...Time doesn't wait for me... - Dillinger Four, 'Gainsville'")

-<kbd>Space</kbd> will pause the Timer.
+<kbd>Space</kbd> will pause the interval.

-*Stop the Timer by clicking on it again*

-You may have noticed why its "at-a-glance".
+<kbd>Space</kbd> will resume the interval.

 If you're truly patient, you will get able to config (🚧 WIP)